RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/Missionary-Congregation-Engagement-in-the-Lutheran-Church.md

 ### Bulletin Announcement

 This may be done in lieu of, or in addition to a video introduction.
 This is especially important in cases where a church does not possess adequate audio-visual equipment.
 The announcement itself need not be verbose.
 By itself, it serves the same purpose as the video.
-It invites the congregation to ask God how to steward their individual and corporate finances.
+It invites the congregation to ask God how to steward their individual and corporate resources.

 #### Example: